JustoSV/JustoSV/README.md

 # Hi I'm Justo Saenz Valiente 👋

-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning JavaScript

 <!--
 **JustoSV/JustoSV** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.